jwheelo1/S22-4820/class/lect/06/Lect-06.md

 ## 3 0011 and 6 0110 - Select from a single table.

 This is the not-joined condition.
+Also see below.

 ```
   1: select * from marketing_data;